letaron/rumake/README.md

 # will echo: It's a test
 ```

-> The each task instruction is lauched by `sh -e -u -c instruction`.
+> The each task instruction is lauched by `sh -e -u -c ...`.

 ## Configuration